HaMahanot HaOlim

-Hamahanot Haolim (המחנות העולים, lit.
-'The Ascending (Making Aliyah) Camps') is an Israeli youth study group with Zionist and socialist philosophy.
+HaMahanot HaOlim (המחנות העולים, lit.
+'The Ascending (Making Aliyah) Camps') is an Israeli youth movement with a Zionist and socialist outlook.
 Founded in 1926, there are currently over fifty branches and over 10,000 members throughout Israel.
-Hamahanot Haolim's aim is to better Israeli society by promoting social equality.
+HaMahanot HaOlim's stated aim is to better Israeli society by promoting social equality.

 History

 The group began at the Herzliyah Gymnasium School in Herzliyah, Tel Aviv.
 In 1926, a group of 11 high school students formed an after-school group focused on realizing Zionist and socialist ideologies in Israel.
 Between the years 1926 and 1930, the group grew, spreading to Jerusalem, Haifa and other areas of Israel.
 During these years, various factions broke off to form or join other youth groups with varying focuses.
 In 1930, the group joined forces with the Legion of Scouts in Jerusalem, and in 1931 they formally established the national group, Hamahanot Haolim.

 In June 2012, the group was expelled from the International Falcon Movement – Socialist Educational International "since they did not end their activities in the settlements in occupied Palestine".